disco-lang/disco/docs/reference/binomial.rst

 Multinomial coefficients
 ------------------------

-Disco also has support for *multinomial coefficients*.
+Disco also has support for *multinomial coefficients*:

 :math:`\displaystyle \binom{n}{k_1 \quad k_2 \quad \dots \quad k_r} = \frac{n!}{k_1! k_2! \dots k_r! (n - k_1 - k_2 - \dots - k_r)!}`

-is the number of ways to simultaneously choose subsets of size $k_1, k_2, \dots, k_r$ out of a set of size $n$.
-In Disco, a multinomial coefficient results when the second argument to ``choose`` is a list instead of a natural number:
+is the number of ways to simultaneously choose subsets of size :math:`k_1, k_2, \dots, k_r` out of a set of size :math:`n`.
+In Disco, a multinomial coefficient results when the second argument to ``choose`` is a list instead of a natural number.
+For example:

 ::